-(ii) Magnetic Disks: A magnetic disc is a circular metal or a plastic plate and these plates are coated with magnetic material.
+2. Magnetic Disks: A magnetic disk is a circular metal or a plastic plate and these plates are coated with magnetic material.
 The disc is used on both sides.
 Bits are stored in magnetized surfaces in locations called tracks that run in concentric rings.
 Sectors are typically used to break tracks into pieces.

 Hard discs are discs that are permanently attached and cannot be removed by a single user.